RilDev/gh-packages/README.md

 ## Todo

-- [ ] remake the install section of the `README.md` by incorporating the information from [Locally Installed NPM Executables](https://2ality.com/2016/01/locally-installed-npm-executables.html)
-- [ ] include things learned @ https://github.com/npm/feedback/discussions/112#discussioncomment-164829 in the install section of the documentation
+- [x] include things learned @ https://github.com/npm/feedback/discussions/112#discussioncomment-164829 in the install section of the documentation
 - [ ] create a wiki to explain all aspects of the project
 - [ ] add example page to wiki (mv, rm, rm -r, rm all but specified files...)
 - [ ] merge wiki `usage` and `options` pages together